jeffchen1118/django-amazingtutors/README.md

 ### Site Admin
-- As site admin I can access all the lessons, questions, answers, gradefeedback, about,  so that I can manage the site effectively
+-As site admin I can access all the lessons, questions, answers, gradefeedback, about,  so that I can manage the site effectively